accodeing/fortnox-api/README.md

 When you have authorized your integration you get an access token.
 It's a JWT with an expiration time of 1 hour.
 You also get a refresh token that lasts for **31 days**.
 When a new access token is requested, a new refresh token is also provided and the old one is invalidated.
 As long as the refresh token is valid, the gem will do all of this automatically. *You just need to make sure the gem makes a request the Fortnox API before the current refresh token expires*, otherwise you need to start over again with the [Initialization](#initialization).

 ## Initialization
 As described in the [Authorization](#authorization) section, the gem refreshes the tokens automatically, but you need to initialize the process.
-There a script provided in `bin/get_tokens` to get your initial tokens.
+There a script for getting tokens.
+See [Get tokens](#get-tokens).

+## Get tokens
+There's a script in `bin/get_tokens` to issue valid access and refresh tokens.
+Provide valid credentials in `.env`, see `.env.template` or have a look in the script itself to see what's needed.

 ### Configuration
 The gem is configured in a `configure` block.